dmtr-vsn/hello-git/README.md

 # hello-git
 version control system lesson

-This repository (branch) is created to work with GitHub
+This repository (branch) is created to work with GitHub.